Anonymus (notary of Béla III): Identity

 The identity of the author of the Gesta has always been subject to scholarly debate.
 Although the first words of the opening sentence—an initial "P" followed with the words "dictus magister ac quondam bone memorie gloriosissimi Bele regis Hungarie notarius"—describe him, they cannot be interpreted unambiguously.
 Primarily, the interpretation of the "P dictus magister" text is unclear.
 The text may refer to a man whose monogram was P or it may be an abbreviation of the Latin word for "aforementioned" (praedictus) in reference to a name on the title page which is now missing.
 Many scholars accept the former version, translating the text as "P who is called magister, and sometime notary of the most glorious Béla, king of Hungary of fond memory".
 However, sentence beginnings with "predictus" appear very frequently in the work, which could support the reading "aforementioned magister".
 The abbreviation sign that would normally appear when "pr(a)e" is shortened to "p" could well have been omitted in this case as the P was richly decorated as an initial.

 In his 1937 study, historian Loránd Szilágyi identified Anonymus with a certain Peter, a canon, alter provost of the cathedral chapter of Esztergom.
 Several authors shared his view until 1966, when literary journal Irodalomtörténeti Közlemények published the papers of János Horváth, Jr. and Károly Sólyom, who claimed Anonymus was identical with Peter, Bishop of Győr.
-The renowned historian György Györffy refuted their theory in 1970 and considered authorship of a Peter, who served as provost of Buda, despite the fact that there is no data on the existence of such a person.
+The renowned historian György Györffy refuted their theory in 1970 and considered authorship of a Peter who served as provost of Buda, despite the fact that there is no data on the existence of such a person.

+Statue

+A statue of Anonymus was created by Miklós Ligeti in 1903, in the City Park of Budapest.